Ullapool

+Ullapool (/ˈʌləpuːl/; Ulapul [ˈul̪ˠapʰul̪ˠ]) is a village and port located in the civil parish of Lochbroom in the county of Ross and Cromarty, Scottish Highlands.
+It is located around 45 mi northwest of Inverness.
+According to the Scottish Government in 2016, the village had a population of 1,520 people, making it the largest settlement in Wester Ross.

+Ullapool sits on a deep sea loch, Loch Broom, a significant natural harbour.
+As a result, Ullapool's port is regionally significant with ferries operated by Caledonian MacBrayne running from Ullapool to Stornoway on the Isle of Lewis.
+It also serves leisure craft, commercial fishing vessels and cruise ships.

+The A835 road from Inverness to Durness passes through the village.
+This forms part of the route of the scenic tourist route the North Coast 500.

 History

 On the east shore of Loch Broom, Ullapool was founded in 1788 as a herring port by the British Fisheries Society.
 It was designed by Thomas Telford.
 Prior to 1788 the town was only an insignificant hamlet made up of just over 20 households.
 The harbour is used as a fishing port, yachting haven, and ferry port.

-Ferries sail to Stornoway in the Outer Hebrides.
+A road to link Ullapool with Dingwall was commenced in 1792.
 The village was historically in Cromartyshire, a county made up of many separate enclaves scattered across northern Ross-shire.
 Cromartyshire was abolished and combined with surrounding Ross-shire in 1890.

-Many of the pivotal Victorian era discoveries that informed the concept of plate tectonics were made in this area.
-There are still regular international geological conferences held in Ullapool, which has been described as the top geological hotspot in Scotland.
+Ullapool has been described as the top geological hotspot in Scotland.

-Parliament granted permission in the 1890s for a railway from Ullapool to the main Highland network at Garve, but the scheme was abandoned due to insufficient funds.
+Parliament granted permission in the 1890s for a railway from Ullapool to the main Highland network at Garve railway station.

-The name is possibly derived from the Norse for "Wool farm" or "Ulli's farm".
+The name is possibly derived from the Norse word for "wool farm" or "Ulli's farm".

-Landscape
+Landscape and geology

 The region surrounding Ullapool is dominated by rugged mountains, and especially by Bheinn Ghobhlach to the west, An Teallach to the southwest (both across the loch), Beinn Dearg to the southeast close to the head of Loch Broom, and Beinn Mhòr na Còigich to the north.
+These summits are referred to as periglacial enclaves, a term used to describe areas that were adjacent to glaciers and impacted by cold climates.

 An Teallach is a mountain which dominates the area and consists of Torridonian sandstone, which is layered nearly horizontally.
 It is a challenging climb and a considerable distance from the nearest road.
-The climber will be rewarded with magnificent views of the surroundings, especially to the sea and the islands to the west, but also to the south, and the desolate Whitbread wilderness.
+Climbing affords views to the sea and the islands to the west, but also to the south, and the desolate Whitbread wilderness.

+Ullapool sits on a substantial geological structure known as the Moine Thrust Belt.
+This geological feature spans a considerable distance from Loch Eriboll in the north, extending southwards to the Isle of Skye.
+The Moine Thrust Belt represents the western margin of the Caledonian orogeny which took place during the Palaeozoic era.

 Culture

-Ullapool has a strong reputation as a centre for music, the arts and performance.

-The village has a small museum housed in a Telford Church, An Talla Solais, an arts centre with frequently changing exhibitions and workshops, a swimming pool and fitness centre, and several pubs, bed and breakfasts, restaurants and hotels.
-It is a centre for walkers, wildlife enthusiasts and other holiday-makers as it is situated in a scenic and remote part of Scotland.